iterative/dvc.org/content/blog/2021-06-02-introducing-dvc-studio.md

 hyperparameters and dataset version from a UI and save the changes with a comment.
 The modifications and the message will be automatically converted to a proper Git commit with the source code changes and the commit message.
-Your team members can see the changes through Git or GitHub/GitLab, and track the author and timestamp of the change.
+Your team members can see the changes through your Git platform, and track the author and timestamp of the change.
 Now you can track the provenance of your model changes through Git.